everycure-org/matrix/docs/src/infrastructure/argo_workflows_locally.md

 # Running Argo Workflows locally [ in progress ]

 This document describes how to run Argo Workflows locally.
-We might want to make a full integration test that included Argo CD deployment, but this local setup is already useful for validating simple Workflow Templates.
+This local setup is useful for validating workflow templates.
+Of course mounted secrets from the cloud k8s will not work here but it ensures the template structure is valid.

+!!! info
+    For simple argo template validation `argo lint` can also be used.
 Read more about our Argo toolchain [here](argo_glossary.md).

 # Tasks